Meet Tania Sher Gill, trailblazer woman officer who led all-men contingents during Army Day parade

 Wearing a khaki uniform and holding a ceremonial sword, when she marched down in front of an august audience at the Cariappa Parade Ground in Delhi Cantonment, she literally stood tall.
 "It was a feeling of great pride, a sense of accomplishment and worthiness, and pure blessing," an ecstatic Gill told PTI after the grand event.

-Hoshiarpur-born Gill, who holds a B.Tech. in electronics and telecommunications from Nagpur University, said her great-grandfather had taken part in the World War I. "He (great-grandfather) was part of the Sikh Regiment.
-My maternal grandfather also belonged to the same regiment, while my paternal grandfather belonged to an Armoured Division while my father served in the artillery regiment.
+Hoshiarpur-born Gill, who holds a B.Tech. in electronics and telecommunications from Nagpur University, said her great-grandfather had taken part in World War I. "He (great-grandfather) was part of the Sikh Regiment.
+My maternal grandfather also belonged to the same regiment, while my paternal grandfather belonged to the 14th Armoured Regiment (Scinde Horse) and my father served in the artillery regiment.
 Army life runs in the family," a proud Gill said.

 The Punjab-born did her schooling in multiple cities and counts photography, travelling and music among her hobbies.
 The Army showcased its military might and some of its state-of-the-art assets during the majestic parade, with artillery gun systems Dhanush and K9-Vajra taking part in it for the first time, officials said.